 6. Bodie State Park, California

-For one of the most haunted places in the US, in the state of California, walking and exploring Bodie State Park is quite an adventure.
+For one of the most haunted places in the US, California, Bodie State Park is quite an adventure.
 This former gold mining town was once the place to be for making money, but it didn’t last long based on the workload at the local mine.

 There are lots of buildings to explore, such as the still-standing church, a bar, a barbershop and the last remaining shops – still stocked with the products they were selling.

-You can also see the factory mine that was once in full use, plus lots of houses – once owned by the 10,000 residents who lived here.
+You can also see the former factory mine, plus lots of houses – once owned by the 10,000 residents.

-The town looks like everyone simply got up and left everything behind.
-It’s rather eerie to walk around a once lively mining town, and it’s definitely one of the most haunted places in the US.
+The town looks like everyone got up and left everything behind.
+It’s rather eerie to walk around a once lively mining town – one of the most haunted places in the US.

 It’s best to start at the museum.
-You can look freely through objects and personal items that were once owned by residents.
-You can also pick up a map here to explore the state park with a self-tour, so you know what you are actually looking at.
+You can look freely through objects and personal items that residents once owned.
+You can also pick up a map to explore the state park with a self-tour, so you know what you are looking at.

-When you visit, you’ll want to wrap up warm with a decent jacket just in case the weather changes during your visit., as the town is pretty highly elevated, and it can get cold quickly.
+When you visit, you’ll want to wrap up warm with a decent jacket just in case the weather changes.
+The town is pretty highly elevated, and it can get cold quickly.

 You’ll also need to wear decent walking/hiking shoes for exploring, as most paths from the museum and walkways around the historical town are uneven dirt tracks with stones everywhere.